OpenSilver/OpenSilver.Documentation/documentation/how-to-topics/performance-profiler.md

 #### 1. Install profiling tools

-By default profiling tools are installed with **Visual Studio 2019**.
+By default profiling tools are installed with **Visual Studio**.
 If that's not the case then it can be installed using **Visual Studio Installer**.

 <img src="/images/how-to-topics/install-net-profiling.png" alt="Install NET profiling tools" /><br />